JozeFons/Docker-Docker-Compose-installation-script/README.md

 * Sets up a systemd timer and service to automatically update Docker images and containers daily at midnight.
 * Configures Docker to start on system boot.

-1. Save this script to a file named install_docker.sh.
+1. Save this script to a file named `install_docker.sh`.
-2. Make it executable (chmod +x install_vscode_server.sh).
+2. Make it executable `chmod +x install_vscode_server.sh`.
-3. Execute it with root privileges (sudo ./install_docker.sh).
+3. Execute it with root privileges `sudo ./install_docker.sh`.

-* Optional: You can copy/paste from here to your server machine and create/open file with following command: sudo nano path/to/your/install_docker.sh.
+* Optional: You can copy/paste from here to your server machine and create/open file with following command: sudo `nano path/to/your/install_docker.sh`.